Optimal Treatment for Recurrent Clostridium Difficile

 - If female, participant must not be pregnant or nursing

-- Negative pregnancy test required for females of child bearing age
+- Negative pregnancy test required for females <61 years of age or without prior hysterectomy

 - Confirmed current diagnosis of CDI, determined by having

 - >3 loose or semi-formed stools for participants over 24 hours AND